Where to Fly Drones in North Carolina

 Do I need LAANC authorization to fly in North Carolina?

 Only if you're flying in controlled airspace.
 Class B near CLT (Charlotte Douglas), Class C near RDU.
 If your planned flight is in Class G (uncontrolled) airspace, you don't need LAANC.
-Use the B4UFLY app to check before every flight.
+Use the B4UFLY or Aloft app to check before every flight.